What does the PISA study involve?

 From December 2018 to December 2019 international researchers collate and analyse the data from all participating countries and prepare reports on the results.

 December 2019 – the OECD publishes its international report about all countries.
-National reports for England, Wales, Northern Ireland and Scotland are published by NFER and the UK national governments and devolved administrations.
-These present trends over time and an international comparison of findings in UK countries in the context of current education policy in each country.
-The contextual information is particularly valuable to governments and researchers and makes PISA different from many other sources of comparison used by governments in the UK and around the world.
+National reports for England, Wales, Northern Ireland and Scotland are published by NFER and/or the UK national governments and devolved administrations.
+These reports include trends over time and international comparisons of findings in UK countries in the context of current education policy in each country.
+The contextual background information is particularly valuable to governments and researchers and makes PISA different from many other sources of comparison used by governments in the UK and around the world.

 How does PISA work?